|Classical Pacific |

 |Evening Concert |

 Evening Concert gives listeners a chance to unwind through the pau hana hours.
-You'll enjoy classic performances, along with weather updates, Garrison Keillor's Writer's Almanac, and reports from the McDonald Observatory in Austin on what's up in our night sky.
+You'll enjoy classic performances, previews of concerts from local arts organizations, along with weather updates, and StarDate reports from the McDonald Observatory in Austin on what's up in our night sky.

 |Howard's Day Off |